Recurring Payments May Make You Susceptible to Ecommerce Fraud

 Focus on the First Transaction

-For that reason, we always start by carefully examining the first transaction from a new customer.
-Ecommerce merchants need to check the fraud rate for all first-time customers – not just their overall fraud rate.
-Any suspicious transactions or customer accounts should be flagged for manual review.
+At ClearSale, our algorithm focuses on the fraud rate for all first-time customers of subscription services businesses — not just the overall fraud rate.
+Any suspicious transactions or customer accounts are then flagged for manual review.

-Without a thorough evaluation of the first transaction – no matter how small – merchants risk allowing fraudsters to gain trust and keep making purchases.
+Without a thorough evaluation of the first transaction — no matter how small — you risk allowing fraudsters to gain trust and keep making purchases.

 Pay Attention to Resellers

-We’ve had specific situations with clients who accept debit and credit for exclusive product subscriptions, such as wine selections and the like.
-Fraudsters target these merchants in particular because their products resell easily.
-So, they can purchase products at a discount through the subscription and resell it for more money on the black market.
+If your online business accepts debit and credit cards for exclusive subscriptions, such as wine selections and the like, you’re a prime target for fraudsters who know they can easily resell your products.
+Fraudsters purchase your products through the subscription (often at a discount) and resell them for more money on the black market.

-Another example is with book clubs and other creative content that is sold pre-release through a subscription.
-Fraudsters will purchase those products or downloads and resell them at a huge demand and increased price.
+Another example of reselling is when businesses sell prereleases of books and other creative content through a subscription.
+Again, fraudsters purchase those products or downloads and resell them at a huge demand and an increased price.
 Digital downloads, especially, can be resold almost as quickly as they are purchased.

 Look Out for Changes in Customer Data